 Financing fossil fuel expansion in a climate crisis

-The Banking on Climate Chaos 2021 report investigates the world’s 60 largest private sector banks and is published annually by Rainforest Action Network, BankTrack, Indigenous Environmental Network, Sierra Club, Oil Change International, and Reclaim Finance – found that banking for fossil fuels had risen to $736 billion in 2019 alone.
+The Banking on Climate Chaos 2021 report investigates the world’s 60 largest private sector banks and is published annually by Rainforest Action Network, BankTrack, Indigenous Environmental Network, Sierra Club, Oil Change International, and Reclaim Finance.

-In the report’s own words: “The private banking sector as a whole continues to take a position of extreme irresponsibility in the face of the climate crisis.”
+In 2020 the report stated: “The private banking sector as a whole continues to take a position of extreme irresponsibility in the face of the climate crisis.”

 What does the 2021 report cover?
 The report looks at 60 private-sector banks and their lending and underwriting of debt and equity issuances to major fossil fuel companies since 2016.
 It examines: